frameseq/frameseq/README.markdown

 the filtering multiple times to produce various trade-offs between sensitivity and specificity (by varying the delete probability).
 They produce a file (in the data directory) for each of these trade-offs.

-These scripts are run by entering the scripts, starting prism, and typing the name of the file enclosed in brackets and run (disregarding the prompt characters):
+These scripts are run by entering the scripts directory.
+Then starting starting prism (PRISM prompt appears).
+Finally typing the name of the script enclosed in brackets and then the command *run*

+Disregarding the prompt characters, here is what you what do to run the bacillus script:

+	| ?- [bacillus].
+	...
-	| ?- [bacillus], run.
+	| ?- run.

 ### Running with detailed options